HXDU/Project-3-Mini-Challenge-3/README.md

 ## Files & Solutions
 ### 1.EarthquakeKeyWordCount.csv
-To identify the time when earthquake happens: key word search('quake','earthquake').
+To identify the time when earthquake happens: keyword search('quake','earthquake').
 This csv file has the number of matched messages for each hour.
 Given a threshold of 20, we can identify the message peak time is:
 - Apr,6: 2pm-4pm, 7pm-8pm
 - Apr,8: 8am-10am, 1pm-2pm, 7pm-8pm